 As Bezos wrote about blaming others for the diminishing trust in the media, “complaining is not a strategy.”
 Neither is blaming the timing.

-Not an issue of quid pro quo.
+Not an issue of quid pro quo

 Bezos claimed that he made no deal with Trump: “Neither campaign nor candidate was consulted or informed in any way about this decision.”

 How innocent does he think we are of the way the world works?
 No consultations were needed.
 Bezos sees Elon Musk embrace and be embraced by Trump.
 Musk is the owner of SpaceX, rival of Bezos’ Blue Origin.
-Last year, it spent $2 billion lobbying for government contracts.
+Last year, it spent $2 million lobbying for government contracts.
 Trump has said that he will make Musk the overseer of “government efficiency.”

 Bezos didn’t get where he is by being dumb.
 In sophisticated business transactions, corrupt bargains seldom need words.
 Bezos sees the threat to his prized rocket enterprise, and asks himself “What can I do about it?”
 The lightbulb goes off on how to send an unspoken signal to Trump.